-‘Teen Mom 2’ Star Chelsea Houska Introduces Fans To Brand New Babies On Instagram
+‘Teen Mom 2’ Star Chelsea Houska Introduces Fans To Brand-New Babies On Instagram

 “Ok guys, I just got home and Tuna came up to me and she’s looking thin and in her little house that we got her, like this insulated house with a bed, we see some babies.
 So we are gonna open it up and see what she had.”

 In the video, the farm cat that Chelsea lovingly calls “Tuna” is shown.
-Chelsea then opens up the lid on the little house that she got for the cat to reveal four baby kittens.
+Chelsea then opens the lid on the little house that she got for the cat to reveal four baby kittens.
 One appears to be a multicolor like Tuna, two have dark fur, and there is one orange kitten.

 Chelsea applauds the new momma cat saying, “Tuna you did such a good job!
 Are those your babies?”